Heat Pump Installation in Charlotte: $5,000-$10,000

 Pollen is a significant factor in Charlotte.
 The metro has some of the highest pollen counts in the US, especially from March through May.
 The outdoor heat pump coil needs cleaning two to three times per year.
 Heavy pollen coating reduces efficiency by 10 to 20%.
 A garden hose rinse from the inside out takes 15 minutes and prevents this efficiency loss.

 Charlotte's red clay soil can shift and settle, potentially affecting the outdoor unit pad.
 Check annually that the unit is level.
 An unlevel unit can cause vibration, noise, and premature bearing wear.
+Composite plastic pads resist shifting better than poured concrete in clay soil and have become the preferred installation method for most Charlotte contractors.

 Frequently Asked Questions